seabaylea/FoodTrackerBackend-Workshop/README.md

     2. From the Kitura REST API explorer select “GET /ServerMeals”
     3. Press the “Try it out!” button
     4. Check for a response body that contains data and a Response Code of 200

+Congratulations, you have successfully persisted data from an iOS app to a serverside Swift backend!

 **Add a Web Application to the Kitura server**
 1. Update the Kitura server application to save the received images to the local file system: